 A day inHúnaþing vestra

-The beauty of Húnaþing vestra, conveyed in it’s grassy heaths, majestic mountains, pillar rocks and sparkling lakes and rivers, truly sums up the uniqueness of Icelandic nature.
-It’s vast heathlands contain the largest untouched wetlands in Iceland, very popular for angling and a habitat for numerous bird species.
+The beauty of Húnaþing westra, conveyed in its grassy heaths, majestic mountains, pillar rocks and sparkling lakes and rivers, truly sums up the uniqueness of Icelandic nature.
+It’s vast heathlands contain the largest untouched wetlands in Iceland, very popular for angling and habitat for numerous bird species.
 From there you can drive into the highlands, though the roads are only accessible with large jeeps.
 Kolugljúfur, a magnificent canyon in Víðidalsá river named after the giantess Kola, is another unforgettable site.
 The river runs through the canyon in two spectacular waterfalls named Kolufossar.
 Borgvirki fort is a 10-15 m high columnar basalt formation which is believed to be the site of an old battle and a fort for the district.
 There’s an observation platform at it’s top and a breathtaking view over the Húnaflói Bay.

-But the biggest attractions in Húnaþing vestra are, of course, the region’s most adorable inhabitants; the seals.
+But the biggest attractions in Húnaþing Westra are, of course, the region’s most adorable inhabitants; the seals.
 Every year, travellers flock to the beautiful Vatnsnes peninsula, cameras in hand, to observe these gentle creatures and their offspring, rolling around on the shores and in the sea.
 This is without a doubt one of the best spots in Iceland for viewing seals, the main locations being Svalbarð, Illugastaðir and Ósar.
 You can also go seal-watching and sea-angling on a boat from Hvammstangi.
 The summer midnight-sailing is something you won’t forget!

 Rest and play